Hulu is best for newer content, but Netflix will give you more than double the hours of entertainment

 Overall, you can’t go wrong with either interface.
-Both services have minor ups and downs, but Hulu and Netflix have the smoothest, most aesthetically pleasing interfaces in the on-demand streaming service industry.
+Hulu and Netflix have some of the smoothest, most aesthetically pleasing interfaces in the on-demand streaming service industry.

 Good news!
 Hulu and Netflix are compatible with almost every device.

 You and your nephew, spouse, or kiddo can stream Hulu on these streaming devices:

 - iPhones, iPads